 It was masterly designed by renowned architects Marwan Al-Sayed, Wendell Burnette and Rick Joy, as I-10 Studio LLC.
-They collaborated with Adrian Zecha to keep the architecture understated yet elegant, and to integrate it seamlessly within the surrounding desert site that is punctuated with serene mesas and water-carved plateaus.
+They collaborated with Adrian Zecha to keep the architecture understated yet supremely elegant, and to integrate it seamlessly within the surrounding desert site that is punctuated with serene mesas and water-carved plateaus.

 Instrumental in giving Amangiri its defining quality of being cast or moulded from the earth itself was the developing and refining of the property’s raw material palette that contributes to a natural yet controlled design aesthetic.

 The method of casting the concrete structures was specifically developed to closely match the colour and density of the surrounding geological formations.
-They are made of integrated-colour board-formed concrete that is mixed with local aggregates native to the area such as sandstone, pebble stones and clay.
+They are made of integrated-colour board-formed concrete that is mixed with local aggregates native to the area such as sandstone, pebbles stones and clay.
 With hues that blend effortlessly into the shifting landscape of sand, sage and rock, the concrete has been delicately tinted with pink, ochre and light yellow.

-The structures are cast pristinely smooth, and their organic colour and texture change according to the mesmerising natural light: they feel frozen and timeless, yet at the same time, they are the effortless extension of the site’s unique geology – a magical landscape of the distinctive Entrada sandstone and the ever-changing desert light.
+The structures are cast pristinely smooth and their organic colour and texture change according to the mesmerising natural light: they feel frozen and timeless, yet at the same time, they are the effortless extension of the site’s unique geology – a magical landscape of the distinctive Entrada sandstone and the ever-changing desert light.
 Amangiri fits so well into its raw landscape, rendering it nearly invisible against its rugged backdrop.